Fuzzy Black Holes from Mass Generation in Matrix Compactification: Conclusion

-In the last part of the paper, we take this top-down construction as a starting point for explicitly characterising black hole solutions using matrix theory degrees of freedom.
-We find black hole spacetime being described by a fuzzy two-sphere, while fermionic excitations and their degeneracies give rise to the black hole entropy.
-In this way, we provide a direct construction of a black hole in matrix theory, with features that are consistent with previous studies of Schwarzschild black holes in the M-theory region of BFSS theory.
-In particular, we reproduce the $S \leq N$ scaling of the entropy.
-The entropy-to-radius relation is also reproduced, but this requires the torus dimension $L$ to go to infinity as a power of the matrix size $N$, in the decompactification limit.
+This construction provides a direct realisation of a black hole in matrix theory, with features that are consistent with previous studies of Schwarzschild black holes in the M-theory region of BFSS theory.
+In particular, we reproduce the $S \leq c \, N$ scaling of the entropy, \(c=O(1)\) being a constant.
+The entropy-to-radius relation is also reproduced, including logarithmic corrections, but this requires the torus dimension $L$ to go to infinity as a power of the matrix size $N$, in the decompactification limit.

 It would be interesting to investigate the saturated value of the entropy further, in order to assess whether the black hole/black string transition can be captured by this construction.
 In particular, a possible future direction would be the explicit construction of black string solutions from matrix degrees of freedom.